Wheelchair accessible infrastructure and activities in Arosa

 The Arosa Bear Sanctuary has lots to offer and is an adventure for young and old.
 The centre of attention are the first three residents of our sanctuary: Napa, Meimo and Amelia.
 Learn more about the background of the three bears from Serbia and Albania and many more fun bear facts while observing the furry creatures from the visitor’s platform.

-The platform is located adjacent to the Arosa-Weisshorn cable car middle station and is accessible by wheelchair.
+The platform is located adjacent to the Arosa-Weisshorn resort lift middle station and is accessible by wheelchair.

 Possible activities in winter